The Crime of Drug Possession With Intent to Sell - HS 11351

 Evidence of Possession With Intent To Sell

-A defendant in the sale of illegal drugs, can be arrested and charged on the premise of being pulled over with cocaine, or heroine in their car, or even someone who is in possession of, working in, or otherwise is an accessory in the operation of a meth lab.
+A defendant in the sale of illegal drugs, can be arrested and charged on the premise of being pulled over with ecstasy, cocaine, or heroin in their car, or even someone who is in possession of, working in, or otherwise is an accessory in the operation of a meth lab.

 Law enforcement must find evidence of your intent to sell, such as baggies, large amounts of cash, as well as correspondence with any alleged buyers interested in purchasing the illegal substance, including e-mail, text messages, phone history, postal mail, or even other commonly employed methods of communication between alleged buyers and sellers.